milosptr/event-centar/experiences.md

 third_section_title: CORPORATE
 fourth_section_title: bespoke
 experiences:
+- image: "/assets/images/meal-2x.jpg"
+  title: Weddings
+  first_text: |2-

+    Picture the most incredible day of your life in one of the city’s newest and most beautiful settings with every intricate detail handled by our experienced events team.
+  second_text: "Our customisable spaces allow for the perfect day into night celebration
+    whether it be a small and intimate seated reception or a large party with live entertainment and dancing til the wee hours.
+We will work with you to ensure your day is perfect beyond comprehension.
+Our wedding packages are filled to the brim with delectable dining and extensive beverage options.
+Let us bring your dreams to life so you can savour your special day.\n\n"
+  button: Download the package
+  headline: Weddings headline
 - image: "/assets/images/meal.jpg"
   title: Private  Celebrations
   second_text: "Whether it be an intimate affair for a small group of friends or family